#10 How to Run A Quarterly Product Strategy Meeting

 - The meeting created a results-focused organization.
 If your product area moved its proxy metrics, it got more resources.
 The opposite was true, too.

-- You began to learn which product leaders were effective, and over time, which leaders’ skills were not scaling as the company grew.
+- You began to learn which product leaders were influential, and over time, which leaders’ skills were not scaling as the company grew.

-All three of these outcomes meant the quarterly meetings had a direct effect on the overall culture of the company.
+All three of these outcomes meant that the quarterly meetings had a direct effect on the company's overall culture.

 - A re-articulation of the overall product strategy, including the product vision (GLEe), product strategy lock-up (Strategy/metrics/tactics), high-level priorities (GEM), and the rolling four-quarter roadmap.